Installation¶

 # sudo -u postgres createdb -O pretalx pretalx

 Make sure that your database encoding is UTF-8.
-You can check with this command:
+You can check with the following command:

 # sudo -u postgres psql -c 'SHOW SERVER_ENCODING'